 The job retention scheme

-The government has announced it will pay your wages through the coronavirus job retention scheme if your business is forced to temporarily close because of coronavirus.
+This is a government scheme to pay your wages if your business is forced to temporarily close because of coronavirus.
+This scheme will ends on 31 October 2020.

 This will be available to anyone on the PAYE scheme and your employer will need to contact HMRC to apply.
 In order for you to qualify, your employer will have to re-assign your employment status as a furloughed worker’.